ALEX3KOVAL/FirstSite/README.md

-# FirstSuit
+# FirstSite
-My first suit on JS and PHP.
+My first site on JS and PHP.